 Except where indicated the following are indirect subsidiaries of the Company, where the Company's direct and indirect interest is in ordinary shares.
-All are wholly owned property investment companies and are included in the consolidated financial statements.
+All are wholly owned, unless as indicated below, property investment companies and are included in the consolidated financial statements.